mathjax/MathJax-test/web/docs/source/manual-testing.rst

 the scripts above as well as the Web pages and resources of the test suite, respecting its file hierarchy.
 One way to do that is to download the `MathJax-test GitHub repository <https://github.com/mathjax/MathJax-test/>`_.
-If you plan to run automated tests on your machine, you can do a complete configuration of MathJax-test [ADDREF].
+If you plan to run automated tests on your machine, you can do a :ref:`complete installation of MathJax-test <installation>`.
 Otherwise, you simply have to do this:

 - keep only the ``testsuite/`` directory
 - In ``header-tpl.js``, set ``gMathJaxPath`` to the location of a MathJax